Monitoring quantum Otto engines: Quantum Otto engines

 \end{widetext} differs by the extra factor of $\exp[-(\mathcal{Q}^{\vec{m}} -\mathcal{Q}^{\vec{m}\prime})^2/(8 \Sigma^2)]$ from the PDF resulting from a mere work measurement performed with a single pointer state.
 In the latter case one obtains

-For repeated contacts the same type of contextuality also holds for the marginal heat PDF.
+For repeated contacts the same type of contextuality, i.e. the dependence of the observed results on the presence of a non-selective measurement, also holds for the marginal heat PDF.
 In both cases it is more pronounced for rather imprecise registration, i.e. for pointer states with relatively large variances $\Sigma^2$.
 For repeated measurements the joint work and heat PDF [see Eq. (\ref{PRMWQ})] results according to Eq. (\ref{PRMWQx}) in a classical way from the joint PDF $p(\vec{x})$ of all individual energies.
 Therefore repeated measurements do not present this particular contextuality feature.

 Once the work and heat PDFs are known for a specified diagnostic method, the performance of the engine can be characterized by its efficiency $\eta$ and reliability $R$ which are defined as

 where $\langle \cdot \rangle$ denotes the average of the indicated quantity with respect to the PDF of the considered diagnostic method.
 Higher order efficiencies as introduced in Ref.~\cite{Ito19} can be obtained from higher order moments of work and heat.
 Also a fluctuating efficiency, $W/Q$, can in principle be determined~\cite{Verley14}, but will not be considered here.